French Open player wins after thrown racket lands in stands

 Begu walked to the sideline and chucked her racket, which went off the red clay and flew right behind chair umpire Anis Ressaissi’s seat, landing among spectators sitting courtside.
 There were gasps from fans and a child could be heard crying.

-Play was delayed for five minutes while Ressaissi called for a supervisor, who came to the court and spoke to the official, then people in the crowd, and then both players.
+Play was delayed for five minutes while Ressaissi called for a Grand Slam supervisor, who came to the court and spoke to the official, then people in the crowd, and then both players.

 Begu was warned for unsportsmanlike conduct but permitted to keep playing.